drbig/snb/help.md

 		- You can adjust bullet glyphs there
 		- And also translate most of the UI
 		- Defaults for bg color, column mode an highlight attributes
+		- The main key bindings are now also configurable, but note that you're limited only to 'normal characters' i.e. no escape sequences/'special' keys (e.g. you can't bind up arrow, Ctrl-<letter> etc.)
 	- You can modify colors in colors.c
-	- Changing key bindings is somewhat more involved, but feel free to extract the currently hard-coded ones into a separate header file (e.g. keys.h)
+	- ~~Changing key bindings is somewhat more involved, but feel free to extract the currently hard-coded ones into a separate header file (e.g. keys.h)~~
 - File format information
 	- Markdown compatible (uses '~~' for crossed-out items, so technically the format is GFM - GitHub Flavoured Markdown)
 	- Highlighted entries are saved as bold text ('**').
 The order is always crossed, then bold. (e.g. crossed-out bold 'item' -> '~~**item**~~')